 UMass Boston made headlines in the Little East by sweeping Keene State College for the first time in school history and finishing in sixth place in the conference to earn their second consecutive LEC Tournament bid.

-Two years ago, Mattingly led the Beacons to their first postseason appearance after a two-year hiatus.
+Three years ago, Mattingly led the Beacons to their first postseason appearance after a two-year hiatus.
 She also coached the program's first D3Hoops.com All-Region honoree in Kirsten Morrison, who also garnered Little East Conference Rookie of the Year honors.
 Amongst her many accomplishments during the 2011-12 campaign was the program's first back-to-back conference wins over Eastern Connecticut State University.

 In just her second year on the bench, Mattingly led the Beacons to a 13-12 record, marking just the fourth time in the last 28 years that the program has posted an above .500 winning percentage.
 The squad came out of the gates on fire, posting an 8-1 record after its first nine games to match the best start in the program's 32 year history.